 You can use our free calculator below to learn more about your expected home maintenance expenses and how much “value” you can get from an average home warranty plan.
 It’s a very rough indication and shouldn’t be using your to decide whether should you buy a home warranty.

 Instructions: To start your calculations, first, select the age of your house on the first slider at the top left corner of the calculator.
 On the next slider select the number of repairs you have per year.
 You can immediately see the comparison summary for home maintenance and home warranty in the window on the right side of the calculator.
 For a more precise estimate, please add the age of your appliances on the appliance sliders: HVAC, Electrical system, Clothes washer, and Refrigerator.
 According to our data, these items need repairs more often than others.
 You can add the age of more appliances by clicking on the button below the Refrigerator slider.
 The bottom line of the calculation should indicate whether a home warranty is worth it, for you, depending on your conditions.

 Which home warranty plans are actually worth it?

 Finding the right home warranty plan for you can be very complex.
 There are so many subtle differences between the various providers on the market and their offering, that it would be very difficult to compare which home warranty plans are worth it, and whether should you get them.

-Luckily for you, we have created an easy home warranty plan finder also listed the cheapest home warranty plans on the market.
+Luckily for you, we have reviewed industry-favorite plan options also listed the cheapest home warranty plans on the market.
 The best way around is to find a plan you like and ask for a quote and a copy of the terms and conditions to see they fit your needs.